alexander-marquardt/es_local_indexer/README.md

+# Related blog article
+See [this blog article](https://alexmarquardt.com/es-local-indexer-using-elasticsearch-for-searching-locally-stored-documents/) for a general overview about ES Local Indexer.

 # Introduction
 ES Local Indexer is a system that indexes data into Elasticsearch and that provides an intuitive browser-based interface for searching and paging through the ingested data.
 The ES Local Indexer project consists of two main components:
 1. An "indexing app" - indexes all documents in a given directory tree into Elasticsearch.